emwise/Nextjs-Tutorial-finapp/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+The culmination of NextJS's course creating the dashboard application.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.